-How to stop your bunny chewing, digging and damaging your couch
+How to stop your bunny chewing and damaging your couch

 Some simple bunny proofing to keep your couch looking neat

-Over time the materials on your couch can start to look tatty due to the extra ware and tier where your bunny sits.
+Over time the materials on your couch can start to look tatty due to the extra wear and tier where your bunny sits.
 The materials can be nibbled or scratched, and the surfaces can be soiled by the odd accident or dirty paws.

 It's best to choose a natural material as it may itself be chewed and pick material which can be washed easily or replaced cheaply.

 If your bunny does favor a spot on the couch it can be best to turn over this area to them and keep the damage contained by putting a towel down on this spot or a pet bed to take the brunt of the damage.